The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 Some circumstances can lead to an incorrect reading of the average platelet volume.
 This may be due to improper handling of the blood samples.

 Mishandling of the blood during the test can lead to the destruction of the platelets, which gives a different result.

 You must go to a laboratory known for its precision and proper handling.
 This precaution would save you time and the panic it can bring.

 After collecting blood samples in the tube, if the sample coagulates before conducting the test, it may give a low platelet count.

-This is because some quantities of platelets have already been used for the coagulation process.
+Some quantities of platelets have already been used for the coagulation process.
 Therefore, the result obtained is false.